xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 > Notes:
 >
 > * Every field in this Query Builder mode can be applied to search for all types of test artifacts such as test cases, test suites, folders, etc.
-> * You can only search for only one tag name at a time.
-The same process applies to getting descriptions and comment keywords.
+> * You can only search for one keyword at a time when searching by tag, description, or comment.

 ## Basic Search For Dynamic Test Suite Plugin

 You can also use the Basic Search For Dynamic Test Suite plugin to search in a Dynamic Test Suite.
-This plugin is available on Katalon Store: [Basic Search For Dynamic Test Suite Plugin](https://store.katalon.com/product/2/Basic-Search-For-Dynamic-Test-Suite).
+This plugin is available on the Katalon Store: [Basic Search For Dynamic Test Suite Plugin](https://store.katalon.com/product/2/Basic-Search-For-Dynamic-Test-Suite).

 To learn more about how to use this plugin, see [Basic Search For Dynamic Test Suite](https://docs.katalon.com/katalon-studio/docs/basic-search-for-dynamic-querying-test-suite.html).